somework/p2p-path-finder/docs/performance/hotspot-profile.md

 ## Methodology

+### Prerequisites

+* Ensure the Xdebug PHP extension is installed locally.
+We do not pin it via `composer.json`, so install it through your PHP runtime manager or package manager as needed.
+* Use Xdebug **3.x** – legacy 2.x builds do not support the `xdebug.mode` flags required below.
+* Create the profiler output directory ahead of time: `mkdir -p .xdebug`.
+Xdebug will not create it automatically, and runs will fail if the directory is missing.
+The folder is gitignored so that Cachegrind artefacts are not committed.

 The baseline profile targets the PhpBench subject `PathFinderBench::benchFindBottleneckMandatoryMinima` so that we exercise both the legacy bottleneck workload and the newer high-fan-out scenario defined in [`benchmarks/PathFinderBench.php`](../../benchmarks/PathFinderBench.php).
 For each run we execute PhpBench